Zachary D. Gildehaus, CFA, CFP®

-Each of these may seem challenging, and trying to accomplish all of them at once may have you feeling lost.
-This is where a map with clear milestones can help guide you.
+Each of these may seem challenging, but a financial roadmap with clear milestones can help guide you on your journey.

 Know before you go

-When preparing for a road trip, you might do a few tasks ahead of time to help ensure the trip goes smoothly.
-For your financial journey, the following can help make the trip a little easier:
+When preparing for a road trip, you might complete a few tasks ahead of time to help ensure things go smoothly.
+You can follow a similar strategy on your financial journey, to make the trip easier:

 - Enlist a trusted guide.
-Your financial advisor can help you define your goals (where you want to go) and how to achieve them (how to get there) based on your unique needs and circumstances.
+Your financial advisor can help you define your ideal financial future and show you how to get there based on your unique needs and circumstances.

-- Build a budget to help you know how much you have available to save.
-Make sure you account for expenses that don’t occur on a regular basis, such as your car insurance and taxes.
-Also, look for opportunities to reduce or eliminate some expenses.
+- Build a budget to help you save.
+Make sure you account for expenses that occur regularly, such as your car insurance and taxes.
+Also look for opportunities to reduce or eliminate some expenses.

 - Make your debt as efficient as possible.
-Start by understanding how much and what kinds of debt you have.
-Consider ways to lower your interest rate, such as refinancing.
+Start by understanding how much debt you have and consider ways to lower your interest rate, such as refinancing.
 Be cautious when trading unsecured debt (credit cards) for secured debt (a home equity loan) because if you’re unable to pay in the future, you may be jeopardizing your home.
 Prioritize making all minimum payments, and account for them in your budget.
-Late fees and penalties can be costly hurdles to overcome.

-- Maintain basic forms of insurance such as health, home, auto, disability and life.* Term life insurance can help insure your future income and provide resources to pay off debts should something happen to you.
-This could be especially important if you are the primary income earner or have dependents.
-Periodically review your coverage, especially after a life event such as a new home or the birth of a child.
+- Maintain basic forms of insurance, such as health, home, auto, disability and life.* Term life insurance could be especially important if you are the primary income earner or have dependents.
+Periodically review your coverage, especially after a life event such as a new home purchase or the birth of a child.

 - Understand your employer benefits.
-These can be instrumental in helping you achieve your goals.
+These benefits can help you achieve your goals.